-Static routing is not feasible in a large network.
-Hence, to implement routing in an easier way we can use dynamic routing protocols.
+The static routing is not feasible in a large network.
+Hence, to implement routing in an easier way we can use the dynamic routing protocols.

-An earlier version of RIP had some limitations hence RIP version 2 was introduced in 1993 which improved some of the features of the RIP protocol.
+RIP version 1 introduce in 1988 when networks work comparatively simple that did not require complex routing however earlier version of RIP had some limitation hence RIP version 2 were introduce in 1993 which improved some of the features of RIP protocol

-RIP is a distance-vector routing protocol and hops count to determine the route in the network.
+RIP is distance vector routing protocol and hop count to determine the route in the network.
 Rip protocol only works till 15 hops and it does not work if the network is more than 15 hops away so this prevents RIP to work properly in a big network.

 Major differences between version 1 and 2

-- RIP V2 uses multicast packets for routing updates while RIP V1 uses broadcast packets which increases unnecessary traffic in the network.
+· RIP V2 use multicast packets for routing updates while RIP V1 uses broadcast packets which increases unnecessary traffic in the network.

-To configure RIP V2 on a router, we just have to type the “version 2” command after the “router rip” command to enable version 2 on any router.
+To configure RIP V2 on router, we just have to type “version 2” command after the “router rip” command to enable version 2 on any router.

-After configuring RIP version 2, we have to advertise the directly connected networks by using the command ‘network network id’ after enabling the RIP protocol on all the routers.
+After configuring RIP versions 2, we have to advertise the directly connected networks by using the command ‘network network id’ after enabling the RIP protocol on all the routers.

-Below is an example of a route that is learned after configuring the RIP protocol:
+Below is an example of route that is learned after configuring the RIP protocol:

 R 192.168.2.0/24 [120/1] via 192.168.1.2, 00:00:28, FastEthernet0/0